smcql/smcql/README.md

 	`$ sudo apt-get install default-jdk`

-Create a user named "smcql" with access to postgresql on all nodes.
 Edit the configuration files in the repo as needed:

 * conf/setup.localhost
 * conf/connections/localhost